Anxiety and the Elderly: Does Anxiety Get Worse With Age?

 - Generalized Anxiety Disorder: This type of disorder tends to be long-lasting.
 The person always assumes the worst possible event could happen even if there is no reason for it.
 You’ll also notice daily, exaggerated worry about most aspects of their life.
 Physical symptoms can include headaches, muscle tension, and fatigue.

-- PTSD: If an elderly adult in your life has experienced a traumatic event, they can have flashbacks, nightmares, and be irritable, easily startled, or even depressed.
+- PTSD: If an elderly adult in your life has experienced a traumatic event, they can have flashbacks, and nightmares, and be irritable, easily startled, or even depressed.

 Does Anxiety Get Worse with Age?